getlantern/browsersunbounded/README.md

 and you'll see all the things going on.

 13. Start **Mozilla Firefox**.
 Use the browser as you normally would, visiting all your favorite websites.
-Your traffic is proxied in a chain: browser -> desktop client -> web widget -> egress server.
+Your traffic is proxied in a chain: Firefox -> local HTTP proxy -> desktop client -> webRTC -> web widget executing in Chrome -> WebSocket -> egress server -> remote HTTP proxy -> the internet.